Grammar Quiz

 Passive: The park was being looked at by them.

-The model auxiliary verbs are can, could, may, might, must, should, and ought to.
+The modal auxiliary verbs are can, could, may, might, must, should, and ought to.

-Active Voice: Subject + Model verb + Main verb + Object
+Active: Subject + Modal verb + Main verb + Object

 Examples